Become a Poll Worker

 - Be able to read and write fluently in the English language

-- NOT be a candidate for any office to be voted on at the polling place at that election
+- MUST NOT be a candidate for any office to be voted on at the polling place at the election they are working at

 - Be a qualified elector of the county in which the municipality is located (i.e., an adult citizen of the United States who has resided in the election district for 28 consecutive days and is not otherwise disqualified to vote)

 - Please note-Chief Inspectors must be a qualified elector of the municipality where the polling place is located (except for Polling Place Helpers)

 1. Poll workers do everything from check-in voters, help people register to vote, check photo IDs and process absentee ballots.
 Your local clerk will provide you with training prior to election day for the job you will be doing.

 2. Poll workers are appointed to two-year terms so you will be asked to make a minimum two-year commitment.
 However, committing to one election cycle (Primary/General) is also appreciated.

 3. Polls are open 7:00 a.m. and 8:00 p.m. on Election Day.